SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Broker Scaling

-The PubSub+ Event Mesh can be scaled vertically and horizontally.
+The Solace Event Mesh can be scaled vertically and horizontally.

 You can horizontally scale your mesh by [connecting multiple broker deployments](https://docs.solace.com/Features/DMR/DMR-Overview.htm#Horizontal_Scaling).
 This is out of scope for this document.